osoner/countly-documentation/reference/contributing-to-countly.md

 # Contributing to Countly

-Many people want to dive into open source software, but do not know where to start.
+Many people want to dive into open source software, but don't know where to start.
 Most of the time they have the energy and enthusiasm, but do not have a clue about how to behave, whom to talk, what to read in order to begin with their contribution.

 Countly is a good example of an open source project - it has a ticketing system, a searchable knowledgebase, nice developers to connect to, and most importantly, a global vision with a public roadmap.
-Therefore joining doesn't require high barriers and high profile.
-Even if you are just a Twitter user, documentation writer or just spotted an issue, Countly is one of the best projects to contribute to.
+Therefore joining doesn't require high barriers or a high profile.
+Small things like spreading the word on Twitter, writing a brief tutorial or reporting a bug are all valuable contributions.

 Let’s dive into what it needs and means to be a Countly contributor.